-The intent of the Emergency Management Preparedness and Assistance Grant (EMPA) is to provide state funds to assist local grovernments in preparing for all hazards as authorized by section 252.373, Florida Statutes.
-Funds shall be allocated to implement and administer county emergency management programs, to ensure that the following activities are adhered to:
+The purpose of the Emergency Management Preparedness and Assistance Grant (EMPA) is to provide state funds to assist local grovernments in preparing for all hazards as authorized by Section 252.373, Florida Statutes.
+Funds shall be allocated to implement and administer county emergency management programs, to support the following activities:

-- Planning;
+- Planning

-- Organization;
+- Organization

-- Equipment;
+- Equipment

-- Training;
+- Training

-- Exercise; and
+- Exercise, and

 - Management and Administration

-Consistent with Rule 27P-19.010(11), Florida Administrative Code, the Division shall determine allowable costs in accordance with 2 C.F.R.
+Pursuant to Rule 27P-19.010(11), Florida Administrative Code, the Division shall determine allowable costs in accordance with 48 C.F.R.
+Part 31, entitled "Contract Cost Principles and Procedures."
+2 C.F.R.
 Part 200, entitled "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards."